-are suitable to be applied to the marketing of firearms.
-Id. (internal citation omitted).
-There is simply no basis to graft the word "specifically" onto the predicate exception's "applicable to" language.
+regulate" firearms.
+See, e.g., Def.
+Br. at 11, 14.
+But if Congress had meant "specifically applicable," "it easily could have used such language," rather than the word Congress did choose, "applicable," which is susceptible to a broad reading."
+Soto, 331 Conn. at 120.4 There is simply no basis to graft the word "specifically" onto the predicate exception's "applicable to" language.
 Dean, 556 U.S. at 572 ("[W]e ordinarily resist reading words or elements into a statute that do not appear on its face." (citation omitted)).

 In addition, the predicate exception, by its express terms, applies to statutes regulating the "marketing of" firearms.
 At the time PLCAA was passed, there were no federal laws specifically regulating the marketing of firearms (nor is there one now).
 Soto, 331 Conn. at 121-22.
 "It would have made little sense for the drafters of the legislation to carve out an exception for violations of laws applicable to the marketing of firearms if no such laws existed."
 Id. at 122.
-Instead, the only sensible reading of the predicate exception is that Congress had in mind the FTC Act and similar state laws that prohibit unfair or deceptive marketing practices by the gun industry.
+Instead, the only sensible reading of the predicate exception is that Congress had in mind the FTC Act and similar state laws that prohibit unfair or deceptive marketing practices by the gun industry and had already been applied to that industry's practices.
 Id. at 121-29.